gokhvncan/gokhvncan/README.md

 👋 About Me

-Hi — I’m Gökhan Can, an intermediate-level enthusiast in the field of cybersecurity.
+Hi — I’m Gökhan Can, an entry-level enthusiast in the field of cybersecurity.

 Currently: learning, practicing, and building small tools/projects.